buvis/docs/src/catalogue/ihatemoney.md

 ## Description

-A web application made to ease shared budget management
+A web application made to ease shared budget management.

 ## k8 at home search